Graduate Student Academic Policies and Procedures

 Philadelphia University defines graduate credit hours in the following way:

 - 6 & > Credits is equal to full-time

 - 3 to 5.999 credits is equal to half-time, and

 - 0.5 to 2.999 is equal to less time.

 See also financial aid guidelines.

 Students nearing graduation must review graduation requirements with their advisor or their program’s graduation certification officer at least two semesters before they plan to graduate.
-Students then must apply online for graduation and then submit a preliminary certification form to the Office of the University Registrar.
-Deadlines are April 15 for a candidate for August or December graduation, and October 15 for a candidate for May graduation.
+Students then must apply online for graduation and submit a preliminary certification form to the Office of the University Registrar.
+Deadlines are April 15 for a candidate for August, December or February graduation, and October 15 for a candidate for May graduation.
 An August graduate may seek permission to walk at the May Commencement event.
-Instructions can be found on the Registrar’s page on the web: www.philau.edu/registrar.
+Instructions can be found on the Registrar’s website: www.philau.edu/registrar.

 To graduate, students must fulfill the credit-hour requirements and complete the required courses for their specific graduate program.
 To be certified for graduation, a candidate must have: